Vida Lahey: Later life

 Vida Lahey's house Wonga Wallen was originally built for her brother Romeo Lahey in Canungra, on a spur of the Darlington Range and was completed in 1920.
 Later the house was moved from the outskirts to the Canungra township on the hill above the present Catholic Church and occupied by her parents David and Jane Jemima Lahey, and then moved again by Vida and her sister Jayne Lahey in 1946 to its present block in Sir Fred Schonell Drive, St Lucia in Brisbane.

-Vida remained at the house Wonga Wallen at St Lucia until her death on 29 August 1968 and was cremated.
-Wonga Wallen was transferred to the sole ownership of her sister Jayne who remained there until a few years before her death in 1982 during which time another sister, Mavis Denholm née Lahey lived in the house.
+Lahey remained at Wonga Wallen in St Lucia until her death on 29 August 1968 and was cremated.
+Wonga Wallen was transferred to the sole ownership of her sister Jayne who remained there until a few years before her death in 1982 during which time another sister, Mavis Denholm (née Lahey), lived in the house.
 The house was listed on the Queensland Heritage Register on 21 October 1992.

 Works

+Lahey is widely known for her oil paintings, particularly her 1912 painting Monday morning which depicts the Lahey family home.
+The painting launched her career upon its exhibition at the Queensland Art Society's annual exhibition.

-Vida is known to have painted at least two paintings of the heritage-listed Lahey house, Wonga Wallen, Canungra in the late 1930s and Wonga Wallen Loggia at Canungra in the 1940s both in the collection of Ms Shirley Lahey.
+Lahey is known to have painted at least two paintings of Wonga Wallen, Canungra in the late 1930s and Wonga Wallen Loggia at Canungra in the 1940s both in the collection of Ms Shirley Lahey.
 Another painting, Bedroom at St Lucia with Dobell portrait, c.1961, was painted by Vida in her St Lucia bedroom.

 Collections

 Vida Lahey is represented in major Australian art galleries, including the National Gallery of Australia.
-Her painting, Monday Morning is part of the Queensland Art Gallery | Gallery of Modern Art Collection.
+Her painting Monday Morning is part of the Queensland Art Gallery's collection.